El Pandora

 Does El Pandora handle dietary restrictions?

 No specific dietary accommodation policy is documented for El Pandora.
-Given that the tasting menu changes almost daily based on market availability, the kitchen is clearly comfortable adapting to what is available — which suggests reasonable flexibility.
+Given that the tasting menu changes almost daily based on market availability, the kitchen is clearly comfortable adapting to what is available; which suggests reasonable flexibility.
 Call ahead rather than assuming; a daily-changing format is easier to adjust than a fixed printed menu.

 Is El Pandora good for a special occasion?

 Yes, with one practical note: book the split-level terrace if the weather is good, as it is specifically noted as the best setting the restaurant offers.
-The combination of Art Deco-influenced contemporary décor, a tasting menu format, and Michelin Plate recognition gives it the right register for a birthday or anniversary dinner.
+The combination of Art Deco-influenced contemporary décor, a tasting menu format, Michelin Plate recognition gives it the right register for a birthday or anniversary dinner.
 For larger groups or a more overtly celebratory setting, check availability for private or semi-private arrangements in advance.